NourMtir0722/farmsmart-AI/README.md

 ## 📝 Environment Variables

-Create a `.env.local` file with the following variables (paid APIs are optional and disabled by default; routes return 501 until enabled):
+Create a `.env.local` file with the following variables (paid APIs are optional and disabled by default; routes return 501 until enabled by setting both server and client flags):

 ```env
 # Plant.id API Configuration